Office of Chief Medical Examiner (OCME)

 - I need a copy of the completed death certificate.
 What should I do?

-Contact the Department of Human Services, Office of Vital Records at the following telephone number: 1-207-287-3181.
+Contact the Department of Health and Human Services, Office of Vital Records at the following telephone number: 1-207-287-3181.
 Or go to the official web site: Vital Records.

 - The death certificate I received indicates that the case is Pending.
 I need a Cause of Death for the insurance.
 What should I do?